 For your first evening in Bellagio, stroll through the center of town and keep walking all the way to the northern end of the peninsula.
 Surrounded by the mountains, the water, and the colorful lakeside towns, take in the panoramic view and have dinner at Ristorante La Punta, or spread out under the trees with a picnic.

 One morning, wake up early and walk along the waterfront promenade.
 It's lined with benches and flowering trees, and it's especially peaceful early in the day.
 Stop in at a café for breakfast and watch the main street come to life.

 Later, take a lake cruise to see the villas along the shore on your way to a delicious lunch.
-We saw Villa Carlotta and the famous Villa del Balbianello before our lunch at Locanda la Tirlindana in the village of Sala Comacina.
+We saw Villa Carlotta and the famous Villa del Balbianello before our lakeside lunch at Locanda la Tirlindana.

 Anytime you want, walk through the narrow stone streets and let yourself get lost.
 When you're ready to see somewhere new, hop on the ferry to explore the nearby towns Menaggio, Tremezzo, Lenno, and Varenna.

 Varenna, tucked into the eastern side of Lake Como, is equal parts colorful port town and medieval stone village.
 On your way into the city from the marina, you'll pass the charming Caffè Varenna Bistrot, a perfect place to stop for an aperitivo or a light meal.